 Contemporary art has witnessed a pronounced turn toward acknowledging the importance of textiles and soft sculpture, a shift both overdue and fraught with complexity.
 This visibility highlights both the vitality and capacity for reinvention inherent in textiles and the ongoing art historical work needed to foreground artists and practices long excluded from the canon.
 But with such prominence of course, comes the risk of oversaturation.
 Within this charged landscape, I find Nimuhamya’s practice particularly compelling.
 She re-tools textile methods to meet her own needs and desires, attending closely to the material itself.
 However, while honoring the histories inscribed in each fabric's texture, she refuses their overdetermination of the work's meaning.
 Material memory becomes the substrate, not the conclusion, from which expansive sculptural possibilities emerge.

+In so doing, Nimuhamya’s burgeoning practice enters into generative dialogue with artists who have explored modularity and accumulation through fiber.
+Sheila Hicks’ monumental scale, Nnenna Okore’s biomorphic constructions, Dorothy Akpene Amenuke’s immersive environments, and Samuel Nnorom’s constellatory forms offer precedents of material and spatial exploration that Nimuhamya thoughtfully engages.
+Her own references extend to Olga de Amaral and Marianne Kemp, and in our conversations, it is clear that she holds deep reverence for all those who have come before her.
+All the while continuously probing how her own work both draws from and departs from these legacies.
 This genealogy also naturally connects Nimuhamya’s work to feminist and craft histories.
 Domestic and communal labor, often excluded from art historical discourse and frequently carried out by women, is the primary source of inspiration for Nimuhamya.
-By adapting techniques of everyday maintenance and care into sustained sculptural processes, Nimuhamya situates her practice in broader conversations about material histories, gendered labor, and the politics of visibility.
-Yet she complicates any simple recuperative narrative.
-As she emphasizes, repetitive labor contains multiple valences: it can be oppressive or meditative, isolating or community-building, depending of course on the conditions of its undertaking.
+By adapting techniques of everyday maintenance and care into sustained sculptural processes, Nimuhamya situates her practice in broader conversations about material histories and gendered labor.
+But as she emphasizes, repetitive labor contains multiple valences: it can be oppressive or meditative, isolating or community-building, depending of course on the conditions of its undertaking.
 This nuanced understanding manifests formally and conceptually in her sculptures.
 “Each part comes together in its own time," she observes, “one after the other, one at a time."

 If Nimuhamya’s practice invites broad reflections on labor, material, and art history, its true force resides most clearly in the sculptures themselves, as presented in her solo exhibition at Southnord in Stockholm.
 Here, circular units extend, coil, and accumulate without constraint, responding to architecture and light in ways that only a site-specific installation allows, which is where Nimuhamya sees her work developing further.
 The installation reveals both the conceptual rigor undergirding her practice and the specificity of sustained, deliberate labor.
 Through these familiar forms, her sculptures come to inhabit and reconfigure the spaces they occupy.